Spud-Lord/The-Formula-Front-Wars---The-Text-Adventure/README.md

-Introducing the Text Adventure Game that takes place before the epic new book:
+Introducing the Text Adventure Game that takes place before the in-development book:

 <b>The Formula Front War - Part of the World Space Command Saga</b>